M4gOo/PROJECTS/Configure secure access to workloads with Azure virtual networking services/README.md

 <h1>Control network traffic to and from the web application</h1>

-It is important to control the network traffic to and from the web application.
-To further enhance the security of the web application, network security groups (NSG) and application security groups (ASG) can be configured.
+To enhance the security of the web application, network security groups (NSG) and application security groups (ASG) can be configured.

 ![image](https://github.com/M4gOo/PROJECTS/assets/57456345/23d66514-9392-4130-b6a9-b6f865573d7b)